arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 Preparing for this exam includes the instrument rating written test practice.
 It sharpens your skills.
 You’ll be better at flight planning and monitoring.

 Are you thinking about airline jobs?
 They often require passing the instrument rating written test practice.
-This sets you apart from other candidates.

-What are the professional benefits after passing the IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam?
+What are professional benefits after passing the IR (A) - Flight Performance and Planning Flight Planning and Monitoring Practice Exam?

 Earning an Instrument Rating unlocks numerous professional benefits for pilots: